tahonaPL/tahona-spark-mvc/README.md

 ### Performance - Some numbers ###

 **Tested Case**: Real project with small database.
-50 requests parallel.
+AB(Apache benchmark) requests 10000 and 1000 parallel connections.

 * **Apcu**: only apcu installed, but with Smarty template rendering for each request (Development mode).
 * **Apcu and Smarty**: apcu installed, and smarty with production setup.